-Under the 75-year building service life assumption, product manufacturing (A1-A3) and recommended maintenance (B2) are the two largest contributors to most impact categories considered.
-Both production of raw materials and product manufacturing represent substantial fractions of potential impact, even over the life of a building.
-The potential impacts of flooring maintenance add up over time and are relevant contributors to the life cycle.
-Transportation of the flooring product from the manufacturing facility to the installation site (A4) is a relatively minor contributor to all impact categories.
-Replacement (B4), however, is a key contributor because it represents the production, installation, and disposal of replacement products needed to satisfy the 75-year building service life.
+Under the 75-year building service life assumption, product manufacturing (A1-A3) and recommended maintenance (B2) are the two largest contributors in each impact category considered.
+The production of raw materials represents a substantial fraction of potential impact, even over the life of a building.
+The potential impacts associated with flooring maintenance add up over time and are relevant contributors to the life cycle.
+Transportation of the flooring product from the manufacturing facility to the installation site (A4) is also a notable contributor to acidification potential and to photochemical ozone creation potential due to overseas production and the need to ship the product over large distances to North America.
+Replacement (B4) is also a key contributor because it represents the production, installation, and disposal of replacement products needed to satisfy the 75-year building service life.